jmce22/pands-project/README.md

 To enable me to analyse the dataset, I imported some libraries and modules commonly used for this purpose.
 These were as follows:

-Matplotlib is a libarary used by Python to make plots and graphs.
+Matplotlib is a library used by Python to make plots and graphs.
 It requires NumPy to run.
 Matplotlib.pyplot is a collection functions which allows us to do different things to the plots we make, such as create them, add headings, change the colour scheme etc.

 Numpy (Numerical Python) is a package used in Python to carry out mathemetical operations on numerical datatypes, such as integers and floating-point numbers.
 It creates multi-dimensional array objects which allow Python to carry out mathemetical operations much more efficiently than would be the case in Python without NumPy.
 Matplotlib requires NumPy